MSc Management (Supply Chain Logistics)

 Our MSc in Supply Chain Management is a problem-based learning programme that mixes academic robustness with applied, practical and inter-disciplinary perspectives.

-Accredited by the Chartered Institute of Logistics and Transport (CILT), it is designed to give you a thorough grounding in the theoretical and practical aspects of managing supply chains, enabling you to put classroom knowledge into practice.
+It is designed to give you a thorough grounding in the theoretical and practical aspects of managing supply chains, enabling you to put classroom knowledge into practice.

 The programme consists of a set of core and elective modules, culminating in a practice-based business project or a research-based dissertation.

 - Business Economics and Accounting

 - Green Supply Chain and Logistics Systems

 - Operations and Supply Chain Management

 You will then choose two elective modules: The list of modules may vary from year to year, but has typically included Competitive Strategies and Organisational Fitness, East Asian Business and Management, Global Business, and Innovation and Technology Management.

 In the third term, you will carry out an original research project.
 This may be an independent piece of work or, alternatively, you may decide to develop a more applied project with an appropriate organisation.
 Supervised by a faculty member with relevant experience, you’ll investigate in greater detail a subject that you’ve already studied as part of your programme.
 This is an opportunity for you to develop your business insight and present your analysis and ideas in a scholarly and professional manner.